sureshm-hub/code-challenges/cheat-sheet.md

 casting:
-    long to int, double to int -> explicit - narrow/lossy, possible overflow int to long, char to int -> auto - widening
+    long to int, double to int -> explicit - narrow/lossy, possible overflow int to long, char to int -> auto - widening Gotcha's:
+    When adding an int to a List<Double>, casting is required because Java cannot perform primitive widening and autoboxing in a single step.
+    While an int can automatically widen to a double when assigned to a variable, generic collections like List<Double> work only with objects, not primitives.